 Remember, even your favorite author was once a newbie.
 Shakespeare, Austin, Dickens...
 Even Mark Twain once upon a time sat down with pen and paper (or maybe that thing they call a typewriter) and said to himself, “I think I’ll write a story.”

 You’ve got the whole thing all plotted out in your head; you can see the characters and hear their voices.
-And you say to yourself, “I don’t need no fancy degree in creative writing, no stinky experience or practice under my belt, this story is so freaky good it’s going to be a best-seller right off the presses.
+And you say to yourself, “I don’t need no fancy degree in creative writing, no stinkin' experience or practice under my belt.
+This story is so freakin' good it’s going to be a best-seller right off the presses.
 (That’s an old term that refers to a printing press for those of you now saying to yourself “Huh?”)